semi10/Survey/README.md

 When you finish the survey your answers (integers) will be written next to the question in your id/name column in xls file.

-You can create/edit new survey (sheet) manually by editing xls file directly..
+You can create/edit survey (sheet) manually by editing xls file directly..

+To view your answers you need to open xls file in other app.

+You can export your survey list by pressing: option button -> Share.